localhostdotdev/localhostdotdev.github.io/simple_hash.md

 the recommended way to do this is `user[:emails].first.merge!(domain3: 'example.com')`

 (I should add "I can fix the bugs" to the comparaison table :) )

+**edit 4**

+moved to a restricted frozen hash (`merge`/etc. still works as it produces a copy) that doesn't depend on active support (inherint from `Hash` directly).

+doesn't handle most methods like HashWithIndifferentAccess does so the symbol/string keys is mostly superfical.

+clearly not perfect but good enough for now.

 -------